casper-ecosystem/cep-85/docs/using-casper-client.md

 --session-arg "id:u256='2'" \
 // The amount of the specified CEP-85 token you are sending to the receiving account.
 --session-arg "amount:u256='10'" \
-// An optional uri for the token
---session-arg "uri:string='https://test-cdn-domain/{id}.json'" \
+// An optional uri for the token if different from global uri set during installation --session-arg "uri:string='https://test-cdn-domain/{id}.json'" \
 // The gas payment you are allotting, in motes.
 --payment-amount "1000000000"